peteroupc/peteroupc.github.io/randomfunc.md

 Assume `list` is the following: `[0, 1, 2, 2.5, 3]`, and `weights` is the following: `[0.2, 0.8, 0.5, 0.3, 0.1]`.
 The probability density for 2 is 0.5, and that for 2.5 is 0.3.
 Since 2 has a higher probability density than 2.5, numbers near 2 are more likely to be chosen than numbers near 2.5 with the `ContinuousWeightedChoice` method.

-<a id=Quasirandomness></a>
+<a id=Quasi_randomness></a>
-## Quasirandomness
+## Quasi-randomness

 Some applications (particularly some games) may find it important to control which random numbers appear, to make the random outcomes appear fairer to users.
 Without this control, a user may experience long streaks of good outcomes or long streaks of bad outcomes, both of which are theoretically possible with a random number generator.
-To implement quasirandomness, as this technique is called, an application can do one of the following:
+To implement quasi-randomness, as this technique is called, an application can do one of the following:

-- Generate a list of possible outcomes (for example, the list can contain 10 items labeled "hit" and three labeled "miss") and [shuffle](#Shuffling) that list.
-Each time an outcome must be generated, choose the next outcome from the shuffled list.
-Once all those outcomes are chosen, shuffle the list again, and so on.
+- Generate a list of possible outcomes (for example, the list can contain 10 items labeled "good" and three labeled "bad") and [shuffle](#Shuffling) that list.
+Each time an outcome must be generated, choose the next unchosen outcome from the shuffled list.
+Once all those outcomes are chosen, shuffle the list again, and continue.
-- Create two lists: one list with the different possible outcomes, and another list of the same size containing an integer weight 0 or greater for each outcome (for example, one list can contain the items "hit" and "miss", and the other list can contain the weights 10 and 3, respectively).
+- Create two lists: one list with the different possible outcomes, and another list of the same size containing an integer weight 0 or greater for each outcome (for example, one list can contain the items "good" and "bad", and the other list can contain the weights 10 and 3, respectively).
 Each time an outcome must be generated, choose one outcome using the [weighted choice without replacement](#Weighted_Choice_Without_Replacement) technique.
-Once all the weights are 0, re-fill the list of weights with the same weights the list had at the start.
+Once all the weights are 0, re-fill the list of weights with the same weights the list had at the start, and continue.

-However, quasirandom techniques are not recommended--
+However, quasi-random techniques are not recommended--
 - whenever computer or information security is involved, or
 - in cases (particularly in multiplayer networked games) where predicting random numbers would result in an unfair advantage for a player or user.